 - Projections of Employment

 Projections are a source of information to estimate job opportunities by occupation and can be used for:

 When using projections data, users should keep in mind:

 - These data are estimates.
-They were developed based on the assumption that historical trends will continue into the future.
+Projections are developed based on the assumption that historical trends will continue into the future.
 However, events that are impossible to predict may occur during the projection period.
 Events such as major business closures or openings and natural disasters can all have a major impact on employment levels.

-- Projections data are one source of information.
-Use other, more recent sources of local economic data to corroborate the projection data.
-This information may be found in other documents such as those published by the Employment Development Department's (EDD) Labor Market Information Department (LMID), local and regional newspapers, local chambers of commerce, or local economic development agencies.
+- Projections are one source of information.
+It is recommended to supplement the projection data with other sources of economic data.
+This information may be found in other documents such as those published by the EDD's Labor Market Information Division (LMID), local and regional newspapers, local chambers of commerce, or local economic development agencies.